aksnzhy/xlearn/doc/install.rst

   -------------------------------------------------------------------------

 If you want to build the latest code from `Github`__, or you want to use the xLearn command line instead of the Python API, you can see how to build xLearn from source code as follow.
+We highly recommend that you can build xLearn from source code.

 Install xLearn from Source Code
 ----------------------------------